Some people may find they are always low in iron or other iron markers like ferritin despite eating plenty of iron-rich foods.

 Orange juice and vitamin C both increase uptake of iron, and vitamin C can overcome the effects of all dietary iron-absorption blockers when it’s included in a diet rich in non-heme (plant-based) iron.

-Ascorbic acid (vitamin C) forms a bind with iron in the acidic stomach, which continues to hold as the pair make their way to the alkaline environment further down in the intestine, where it can be absorbed.2
+Ascorbic acid (vitamin C) binds with iron in the acidic stomach, which continues to hold as the pair make their way to the alkaline environment further down in the intestine, where it can be absorbed.2

-In this sense, promoting stomach acidity while eating is very useful, for example, don’t drink with meals (except a little orange juice!) and don’t overfill your stomach.
-Both cause stomach acid to be diluted, thus less effective.
+In this sense, promoting stomach acidity while eating is very useful; for example, don’t drink with meals (except a little orange juice!) and don’t overfill your stomach.
+Both cause stomach acid to be diluted, thus making it less effective.

 Orange juice was found to increase iron absorption even more than vitamin C, so drink a small amount of good quality fresh orange juice with meals, especially meals containing high-iron foods, to increase uptake.